A community synagogue for progressive Conservative Judaism, welcoming to all.

 First Steps in the Bereavement Process

 The funeral home will take responsibility for all matters in connection with the physical remains: transportation, preparation and supervision of the body, selection of a casket, use of funeral home rooms, contacting the cemetery and, if desired, the preparation and press placement of obituaries.
-In our area, the only funeral homes fully familiar with Jewish funeral practices are Riverside Memorial Chapels (914-664-6800) and Zion Memorial Home (914-318-1809).
+In our area, a number of funeral homes are fully familiar with Jewish funeral practices.
+Contact our Rabbi for the most up-to-date information.

-Please telephone the synagogue (835-2850) office prior to making funeral arrangements.
+Please telephone the synagogue office (914-835-2850) or Rabbi Hammerman (914-320-4244, emergencies) prior to making funeral arrangements.
 Early notification will assist in making the services of the clergy and community fully available to the family and prevent the possibility of scheduling problems.
 The Rabbi is best able to counsel the bereaved regarding Jewish law and tradition with respect to the funeral and its timing.

 Timing of Funeral and Burial